chaostoolkit/chaostoolkit-documentation/sources/drivers/aws.md

 ### Setting the region

-In additon to the authentication credentials, you must configure the region against which you want to use.
+In addition to the authentication credentials, you must configure the region against which you want to use.

 You can either declare it at the top level of the experiment, add: